 - 5. Regarding research in health professions education: - a.
 SUPPORTS the creation and federal funding of a National Center for Health Professions Education Research; (1992) - b.
 BELIEVES that physicians-in-training and other health professions-in-training should play an active role in the planning and execution of all initiatives for research in health professions education; (1992) - c.
 SUPPORTS a national research agenda for health professions education that includes research on specialty choice and primary care, the impact of student indebtedness on education and careers, the recruitment and retention of under represented minority students and those of low-income backgrounds, and the impact of community-responsive training on eventual career choices.
 (1992) - 6.
 SUPPORTS requiring every medical school to include rotational exposure to community service and practice in an underserved community in their curriculum.
 (1994) - 7.
 In regard to primary care: - a.
 SUPPORTS improving and strengthening primary education through having an appropriate number of primary care physician faculty in every medical school.
-(1994) - offers and encourages a variety of quality primary care experiences, including educational programs and preceptorships in regional medical centers or other primary care settings outside of large teaching institutions, preferably in shortage areas; - c. provides primary care educational experiences in the classroom and community setting taught by community-based physicians to supplement the existing curricula, which are often limited to the academic setting.
+(1994) - b. offers and encourages a variety of quality primary care experiences, including educational programs and preceptorships in regional medical centers or other primary care settings outside of large teaching institutions, preferably in shortage areas; - c. provides primary care educational experiences in the classroom and community setting taught by communitybased physicians to supplement the existing curricula, which are often limited to the academic setting.
 (1991) - 8.
 SUPPORTS and PROMOTES the inclusion of medicolegal topics such as medical malpractice and tort processes in medical school and continuing education curricula.
 (1996) - 9.
-SUPPORTS the integration of public health into undergraduate and graduate medical education by: - a.
-Encouraging state and federal funding of public health education and practice, particularly in an era of market-driven health care; (1996) - b.
-Reframing public health as a basic science in the personal and clinical health sciences by incorporating the knowledge, skills and competencies related to the analysis of health care as a system into medical education; (1996) - c.
-Creating programs at the federal, state and managed-care organizational levels to continue and enlarge the support base for a broad range of psychosocial-behavioral research and training; - d.
-Developing research, service and training partnerships to apply population-based health management skills to the problems now faced by highly managed and integrated systems of care; - e.
+SUPPORTS the integration of public health into undergraduate and graduate medical education by:

+a.
+Encouraging state and federal funding of public health education and practice, particularly in an era of market-driven health care; (1996)

+b.
+Reframing public health as a basic science in the personal and clinical health sciences by incorporating the knowledge, skills and competencies related to the analysis of health care as a system into medical education; (1996)

+c.
+Creating programs at the federal, state and managed-care organizational levels to continue and enlarge the support base for a broad range of psychosocial-behavioral research and training;

+d.
+Developing research, service and training partnerships to apply population-based health management skills to the problems now faced by highly managed and integrated systems of care;

+e.
 Creating, in conjunction with federal, state and local government, managed-care organizations, and other nonacademic institutions, new public health programs that bring together the traditional public health disciplines with the clinical professions.
-(1996) - 10.
-In regard to managed care: - a.
-SUPPORTS and ENCOURAGES medical schools and residency programs to form arrangements with managed care organizations such that schools may offer numerous clinical clerkships and other opportunities in managed care settings, not limited to clinical rotations in managed-care clinics, staff-model health maintenance organizations, etc.; (1997) - b.
-SUPPORTS and ENCOURAGES managed care organizations to participate actively in medical education by forming arrangements with medical schools and academic health centers such that medical students and residents may participate in numerous clinical clerkships and other opportunities in managed care settings, not limited to clinical rotations in managed-care clinics, staff-model health maintenance organizations, etc.; (1997) - c.
-SUPPORTS requiring managed care organizations to contribute financially to academic health centers for the education and training of physicians in medical school and in residency programs.
-Medical schools must retain autonomy over their curriculum and training programs.
-(1997)
+(1996)

-11. In regard to complementary medicine:
+10. In regard to managed care: